 Q: What made you decide to go through with it and become a Big?
 What was motivating you?
 What were you looking forward to?

-A: I knew from the moment I walked out of the info session this was something I was meant to do.
+A: I knew from the moment I walked out of the info session that this was something I was meant to do.
 I reflected on my own life/childhood and how I would have benefited from a program like Big Brothers Big Sisters at a younger age.
 I wanted to provide that opportunity for someone else.

 Q: When you first started off, what were you nervous about?
 Was there anything you were worried about?